PROMETA-at/sleek/README.md

 composer require prometa/sleek
 ```

+By default, the service provider is automatically registered via [Laravel's package auto-discovery](https://laravel.com/docs/master/packages#package-discovery).
+No additional steps are required.

-After installation, the service provider must be registered.
-To do this, the following must be entered in the `providers` array at `config/app.php`
+However, if auto-discovery is disabled or does not work as expected, you can register the service provider manually.
+To do this, add the following line to the `providers` array in your `config/app.php` file:

 ```bash
 \Prometa\Sleek\Providers\SleekServiceProvider::class,